 Six Houston ISD middle schools, including Tanglewood Middle School, were originally accepted into the Verizon Innovative Learning Schools program for the 2020-21 school year.
 This is an education initiative of the Verizon Foundation.
 Twelve additional Houston ISD middle schools were added in 2021-22, and another eight in 2022-23.
 After a rigorous competitive process, Houston ISD was identified by the Verizon Foundation’s non-profit partner, Digital Promise, as meeting all criteria for participation.
 Each VILS partner school will receive an in-kind award of Chromebooks for all students, teachers, and administrators, professional development, and digital instructional resources.
 Each Chromebook will be equipped with a data plan that provides “always-available” access outside of the classroom.
 Funds will be provided for a full-time Campus Instructional Technologist dedicated to providing teachers with the pedagogical support to effectively leverage technology in the classroom.
 The initial VILS program is for two years, with the possibility of a two-year extension in the second year.
-Tanglewood MS is now entering its first year as an extension school in this program.
+Tanglewood MS is now entering its second year as an extension school in this program.

 What is required from parents/guardians?

-NEW in 2022-23 - to help protect students the district has updated their password policy.
+NEW in 2022-23 - to help protect students, the district has updated their password policy.
 Please click HERE for the details.